Why a Galley Kitchen Rules in Small Spaces

 Get galley kitchen design inspiration for your own small cook space

 Just because a kitchen is short on square footage, it doesn’t mean it has to lack in function, organization, or style.
 The key to owning and making the most of the space is a layout that maximizes efficiency, like a galley.
 By definition, a galley kitchen consists of two parallel sides with a narrow passage in between.
-The best distance between the two walls is four to six feet to maximize efficiency and workflow—which is why a kitchen on the smaller side (less than 90 square feet) benefits from a galley layout.
+The best distance between the two walls is four to six feet to maximize efficiency and workflow—which is why a kitchen on the smaller side (less than 90 square feet) benefits from a galley kitchen layout.
 Check out these examples of Sweeten renovators’ kitchens to see how this type of small-space layout can work for you.

 Ylia and André originally planned for a white kitchen with shaker cabinets and a subway tile backsplash.
 During the renovation, they began to find the look of Scandi minimalism appealing.
 They found kitchen cabinets in a smoked finish and wood flooring sourced from Sweden.